KevinBatdorf/block-parser-wasm/README.md

 A slower mostly-spec-compatible (see notes below) WebAssembly parser for WordPress blocks.
-The test block in `apps/web/src/assets/block.ts` takes about 4ms to parse, meanwhile in the core parser it takes about 0.4ms.
+The test block in `apps/web/src/blocks/block.ts` takes about 2ms using the rust binary, and 4ms to parse via webassembly.
+Meanwhile, the default parser in WP it takes about 0.4ms.

 You can try it out by running `npm ci && npm run dev` and then opening `http://localhost:4200`.
 In apps/web/src/app.tsx you can edit the code snippet to see the output.

 ### TODO
-- Impliment using nom
+- Implement using nom or a handmade parser

 ### Notes
 - I used the spec from [block-serialization-spec-parser](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-serialization-spec-parser)